4d6f5079/4d6f5079/README.md

 - 👋 Hi, I’m @4d6f5079
 - 👀 I’m interested in programming things
-- 👨‍💻 I have experience in the following programming languages: Python, Java and Javascript.
+- 👨‍💻 I have experience in the following programming languages: Python, Java, Kotlin (some experience) and Javascript.
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning C, C++ and C#
 - 📫 How to reach me: via Github.
 <!--- - 💞️ I’m looking to collaborate on any projects that I find interesting --->